NAThompson/DifferentiableRaytracing/README.md

-^ Cost per pixel is displayed on the right.
-Lighter colors are more expensive.
-Darker pixels less.
+[.footer: Helicoid rendered via Newton's method juxtapositioned against pixel cost map.
+Lighter colors are more expensive.]

 ^ When we do not intersect the cylinder, we get very cheap pixels.
 When we hit the helicoid, but no solution exists, we get very expensive pixels.

 ---